USChamber/covid-19-flyer-generator/README.md

 ## Installation and Usage

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-Edit the files.
+2. Edit the files in `/src`.
+3. For local dev: `npm run dev`.
+4. For final build: `npm run build`
+6. Publish to S3 Staging: `npm run deploy_stage`.

-Publish to your CDN.
+7. Publish to S3 Prod: `npm run deploy`.

-## Future Plans

-It would be nice to create a better build process for this so we could transpile it and what not.
-But given the short TAT on this we kept it simple.